DisCPP/DisCPP/Readme.md

 1. Currently you need to create a thirdparty folder in the root of your bot project directory.
 2. Inside the thirdparty folder, clone this repository.
 3. Open your CMake file and add `add_subdirectory(thirdparty/DisCPP)` near the top.
-4. Where ever you link your libraries, add this: `target_link_libraries(main PRIVATE DISCPP)` (usually at, or near, the end of the file)
+4. Where ever you link your libraries, add this: `target_link_libraries(main PRIVATE DisCPP)` (usually at, or near, the end of the file)
 5. Your finished CMakefile should be similar to this:
 ```cmake
 #CMakeLists.txt